 - Poor oral health, including bleeding gums or gum disease, tooth decay, and oral cancer

-The chances of getting an STD from a one night stand or just one unprotected encounter with a partner who is infected with syphilis, gonorrhea, or Chlamydia, your chances of getting the STD are about 30 percent.
+The chances of getting an STD from a one-night stand depend on whether it was protected or unprotected sex.
+The chances of getting an STD from one unprotected encounter with a partner who is infected with syphilis, gonorrhea, or chlamydia are about 30 percent.
 Since these infections can lead to serious health concerns if not treated promptly, it’s important to understand the risk that unprotected sex poses.
 To reduce the risk of transmission, always use a reliable form of sexual protection like latex condoms.

-- Read the package label of the condom before using it
+- Read the package label of the condom before using it.

-- Choose condoms with a label that says they prevent disease
+- Choose condoms with a label that says they prevent disease.

-- Use a new condom each time you have sex
+- Use a new condom each time you have sex.

-- Store condoms in a cool, dry place, as heat may weaken them and reduce their effectiveness
+- Store condoms in a cool, dry place, as heat may weaken them and reduce their effectiveness.

 Always read the package label and look for the following two things:

-- You are entering into a new relationship
+- When entering into a new relationship